Tackling Algorithmic Bias in Neural-Network Classifiers using Wasserstein-2 Regularization: Methodology

 \subsubsection{Introduction}

-An important variant of Sections \ref{ssec:w2reg} and \ref{ssec:QuickW2inBatch} consists in favouring decision rules leading to similar true positive and/or true negative rates for $S=1$ and $S=0$, and not only a similar portion of true decisions.
-This is related to the notion of equality of opportunities \cite{HardtNIPS16}, which was discussed in Section~\ref{ssec:MeasuringTheBias}.
+An important variant of Sections~\ref{ssec:w2reg} and \ref{ssec:QuickW2inBatch} consists in favoring decision rules leading to similar true positive and/or true negative rates for $S=1$ and $S=0$, and not only a similar portion of true decisions.
+This is related to the notion of equality of opportunities \cite{hardt2016equality}, which was discussed in Section~\ref{ssec:MeasuringTheBias}.

-In order to favor similar true positive predictions only, the method of Section~\ref{ssec:QuickW2inBatch} can be simply extended by only computing the cumulative distributions on the observations for which the true prediction $Y_i$ is $1$.
-The same idea holds for the true negative predictions by using the observations for which $Y_i=0$.
+In order to favor similar true positive predictions only, the method of Section~\ref{ssec:QuickW2inBatch} can be simply extended by only computing the cumulative distributions on the observations for which the true prediction $y_i$ is $1$.
+The same idea holds for the true negative predictions by using the observations for which $y_i=0$.
 Favoring a similar error rate in the groups $S=0$ and $S=1$ is slightly more complex as described hereafter.

-We first use a non-binary definition of equalized odds conditions Eq.~\eqref{def:EqOddsClassifier}, as in Eq.~\eqref{def:DIclassifier}, and merge these two conditions on the observations $Y=1$ and $Y=0$.
+We first use a non-binary definition of equalized odds conditions (presented in Section~\ref{ssec:MeasuringTheBias}), as in Eq.~\eqref{def:DIclassifier}, and merge these two conditions on the observations $Y=1$ and $Y=0$.
 To do so, we will use the following index denoted by the \textit{Disparate Mean Squared Error} (DMSE):

 where the mean squared error of the classifier is empirically defined as: